waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Primary Objective:** Find the Team Rocket Boss and disable the radio signal.
 *   **Current Blocker:** Navigating the Team Rocket Hideout.
 *   **Current Plan:** All previously explored paths (eastern and western ladders on B1F) have led to dead ends.
 My previous assumption that the central arrow tiles were disabled was unverified and likely false.
-My new hypothesis is that the arrow tiles themselves are the intended path.
-I will now navigate to the central puzzle area and attempt to walk on an arrow tile to test this hypothesis.
+My hypothesis that the arrow tiles would force movement was incorrect.
+Stepping on them simply moves me one tile.
+This area is a standard maze, likely with hidden floor traps.
+I will now carefully explore this central path.

 ### Passwords
 *   **Password 1:** SLOWPOKETAIL